Mortal-Engineer/MCME-PvP/README.md

 * Keep track of sessions for players so they can be reassigned to the same team on rejoin
 * /pvp assign \<player> \<team> to assign a player to a certain team in a running game
 * pipe smoke texture
+* xxxEvent point to get events on maps (look wether to hardcode or not)

 ### Code improvements
 * Simplify the command files so they're easier to read